-Intangible assets are the core assets for the DEIP Infrastructure, therefore they must be represented in such a way that Intellectual Capital Protocol can work with them.
-Web3 space introduces a relevant concept for this purpose - a non-fungible token or NFT.
+Intangible assets are the core assets for DEIP infrastructure and need to be represented in such a way that the Creator Economy Protocol can work with them.
+Web 3.0 space introduces a relevant concept for this purpose: a non-fungible token or NFT.
 Every intangible asset is unique and it perfectly fits the concept of NFT.

 One of the main benefits of F-NFT is price discovery via transactions on the secondary market.
-Every time a fraction of an F-NFT is sold in the DEIP Network it effectively sets the actual price of the whole asset.
+Every time a fraction of an F-NFT is sold in the DEIP Network, it effectively sets the actual price of the whole asset.
 The price of the assets can be used by smart contracts in the network.
 For example, it is extremely useful for synthetic assets in case the underlying asset is F-NFT or a pool of F-NFTs.